When To Use All Purpose Cleaners

 If you’re using a non toxic all purpose cleaner or a safe multi purpose cleaner, the answer to this question is “always!”
 Most all purpose cleaners are safe to use on marble, plastic, steel, wood, or any other type of surface.
 The longer answer to this question is that you definitely have to read the label on your bottle.

 Because different all purpose cleaners have different ingredients, they work well for different surfaces.
-So if a cleaner is too harsh, then you definitely don’t want it anywhere close to your hardwood floors (and you might want to test it somewhere inconspicuous before using it on your car, too!).
+So if a cleaner is too harsh, then you definitely don’t want it anywhere close to your hardwood floors (3 Ways an All Purpose Cleaner Can Help Clean Your Car).
 If, in change, you have a natural all purpose cleaner then you probably have nothing to worry about!
 However, you should still read the label and contact the manufacturer with any questions.